- Need Help?

 While identity theft can happen to anyone, there are some things you can do to reduce your risk.
 If you think someone is using your personal information to open accounts, file taxes, or make purchases, visit www.IdentityTheft.gov to report and recover from identity theft.
 Looking for identity theft resources to share in your community?
 Visit www.ftc.gov/idtheft.

-If you still have questions that have not been answered here, we encourage you to visit the Bureau of Consumer Financial Protection’s website www.consumerfinance.gov.
+If you still have questions that have not been answered here, we encourage you to visit the Consumer Financial Protection Bureau’s website www.consumerfinance.gov.

 The CFPB is an independent agency of the US government responsible for consumer protection in the financial sector.
 The website provides educational information on financial topics and access to the federal consumer complaint network.